sanjayez/yt-summariser/docs/search_service_guide.md

 python examples/search_demo.py
 ```

-This demo showcases all features of the search service and provides examples of proper usage.
+This demo showcases all features including the new filtering capabilities.